 Still, the flames had been fanned and exploded into full-blown public hysteria.
 Covert Imperial agencies found themselves rescuing and relocating those psions they could save from the populace.
 Zimzod then learned why the last two charters for the psionic institutes had not been revoked.
 While they were not in their original home systems anymore, Zimzod was told both institutes had been saved and were operating under Imperial intelligence cover.
 At the same time, they didn't try to white-wash things.
 While Zimzod still had no solid evidence the data they gave him was real, they did cover a list of what they claimed were real crime statistics, that showed psions were no "angel class" either.
 And Zimzod was inclined to take them at their word without knowing if it was his real desire or someone was playing mind games to adjust his point of view?Clean Ups And Clearances

 Mikah considered the message from Norris' office as she left the California.
 She knew there was a patchwork of what everyone in the crew knew?
 Aiden had just arrived and knew nothing.
 Mikah knew his reaction would get exciting real fast.
 She knew Aali, Emkir, Rol and Terin knew everything, as did Zimzod.
 But Zimzod wasn't there.
 Fesic and Munarshu only knew they had "an interest" in visiting Sonthert, but they had no idea why?
-When Mikah made it out into the cargo bay, she was instantly hit by Aiden's request, while he was still going through his gear.
+When Mikah made it out into the cargo bay, she was instantly hit by Aiden's request for a debrief, while he was still going through his gear.
 When he asked, again, for a debrief, Mikah told him he'd get one in an annoyed voice.
-Aiden had already been bouncing off every wall he hit, asking one person questions and then turning from them to the next action on his list in a way that made her real sorry he was eighteen years old again.
+Aiden had already been bouncing off every wall he hit, asking one person questions and then turning from them to the next action on his list in a way that made her real sorry he was physically eighteen years old again.
 Still, she was sure she could slow him down some by shooting him a bit.

 Looking over the others, Mikah announced, "It looks like we're gonna do that thing on Sonthert."
 Looking up, Munarshu asked, "What thing?"
 Aali said, "Looks like we're going on a field trip sooner or later." and Rol asked, "Are we actually cleared to leave yet?"
 Fixing Rol with a glare that told him his question was a stupid one, Mikah snapped, "We don't even have a door to our cargo bay."
 Emkir sparked up, saying, "If we're allowed to go, it would be a lot of fun to continue our research."
 That got him some odd looks from others who wondered at the Admiral's sense of fun.
 Mikah sarcastically snapped at him, "Sure!
 It would be." as she wondered if Emkir remembered what he was talking about?
 Hearing all this, Aiden only knew he'd heard of Sonthert because it was an interdicted system.
 As in, "You arrive there without authorization or a good excuse and you get shot dead.